China economy under pressure as factory output, retail sales growth slow sharply - Up News Info

 BEIJING — China’s factory output and retail sales growth slowed sharply and missed expectations in July, as new COVID-19 outbreaks and floods disrupted business operations, adding to signs the economic recovery is losing momentum.

-Industrial production in the world’s second largest economy increased 6.4% year-on-year in July, according to data released by the National Bureau of Statistics (NBS), against expectations for 7.8% growth and after rising 8.3% in June.
+Industrial production in the world’s second largest economy increased 6.4% year-on-year in July, data from the National Bureau of Statistics (NBS) showed on Monday.
+Analysts had expected output to rise 7.8% after growing 8.3% in June.

 Advertisement